Cheechai26/msf-technical-assessment/README.md

 terraform apply
 ```

 After successful deployment, access the echoserver by copying the `internet_alb_dns` output from the terminal and paste it into your browser.
-You should see the echoserver request details
+You should see the echoserver request details on the webpage

 ## Cleanup